 The Medicare Food Allowance is not a freebie benefit.
 Medicare allows it as an optional benefit so that vulnerable seniors can keep up with their nutritional needs.
-This is why it is primarily available only through Dual-eligible beneficiaries are those who receive both Medicare and Medicaid benefits.
-It includes beneficiaries enrolled in Medicare Part A and/or Part B while receiving full Medicaid and/or financial assistance through a Medicare Savings Program....
-Medicare Special Needs Plans (D-SNPs).
+This is why it is primarily available only through dual-eligible Medicare Special Needs Plans (D-SNPs).

-Most Original Medicare is private fee-for-service health insurance for people on Medicare.
-It has two parts.
-Part A is hospital coverage.
-Part B is medical coverage.
-Advantage plans do not include food allowance benefits because they are not designed for people living at or below the federal poverty level.
+Most traditional Medicare Advantage plans do not include food allowance benefits because they are not designed for people living at or below the federal poverty level.
 D-SNP plans serve this population in nearly 3,000 U.S. counties.
 For these beneficiaries, the $150 average grocery card makes a real difference.